About Eve Mokotoff

 Eve Mokotoff is the Director of HIV Counts.

-Her work has given her the opportunity to understand and influence HIV surveillance from a national perspective, co-authoring three text book chapters on HIV surveillance.
+Her work has given her the opportunity to understand and influence HIV surveillance from a national, state, and local perspective, co-authoring three textbook chapters on HIV surveillance.
 Between 1999 and 2012 she was an invited expert at over a dozen CDC consultations and authored or co-authored eleven CSTE Position Statements on HIV surveillance, use of data and policy.

 See what Eve Mokotoff and others had to say about AIDS at 30: Progress and Concerns